Germany's history of confidence votes in parliament – DW – 12/11/2024

 Helmut Kohl

-Because Kohl's coalition of the CDU/CSU and FDP came to power through a vote of no confidence and not a general election, Kohl wished for additional legitimacy through a general election.
-He called for a vote of confidence, which he, too, deliberately lost on December 17, 1982.
-This resulted in the dissolution of the Bundestag.
+Because Kohl's coalition of the CDU/CSU and FDP came to power through a vote of confidence and not a general election, Kohl wished for additional legitimacy through a general election.
+He called for a vote of confidence, which he, too, deliberately lost on December 17, 1982, resulting in the dissolution of the Bundestag.
 Kohl said at the time, "I opened the way to new elections in order to stabilize the government and obtain a clear majority in the Bundestag."

 Gerhard Schröder

 "I am firmly convinced that the majority of Germans want me to continue along this path.
-But I can only gain the necessary clarity only through a new election," Schröder said.
+But I can only gain the necessary clarity only through a new election," Schröder said after the vote.

 But his calculation went afoul.
-The early elections, on September 18, 2005, gave Angela Merkel's CDU/CSU a narrow majority.
+The early election, held on September 18, 2005, gave Angela Merkel's CDU/CSU a narrow majority.
 She became chancellor, heading a CDU/CSU-led coalition supported by the SPD.
 That was the start of 16 years in office for Merkel.

-This article was originally written in German.
-It was first published on October 16 and has been updated since.

 While you're here: Every Tuesday, DW editors round up what is happening in German politics and society.
 You can sign up here for the weekly email newsletter Berlin Briefing.

-Note: This article was originally written in German.
-It was first published on October 16, 2024, and has been updated with the latest developments.